 For example, Peru balsam historically did not originate in Peru.
 Peru is a re-exporter of this product, importing it from Central America.
 As a result, it has become known as Peru balsam.
 These and other products have damaged the natural ingredients sector by providing misleading information.

 To avoid this from happening, European buyers look for traceability.
 For health products you need to prove your product’s identity, safety and efficacy.

-You can use Good Agricultural and Collection Practices (GACP) and Good Manufacturing Practices (GMP) to help you provide the correct levels of traceability.
-Documentation of origin is important as a way of providing proof, as is certification for organic and/or fair-trade products.
+You can use Good Agricultural and Collection Practices (GACP) and Good Manufacturing Practices (GMP) to help provide the correct levels of traceability.
+Documentation of origin is important proof, as is certification for organic and/or fair-trade products.

 Organise a third-party audit of your processes and value chain to help substantiate your claims.

-It is also important to protect the origins of natural ingredients for health products through access and benefit sharing mechanism and denomination of origin.
+It is also important to protect the origins of natural ingredients for health products through access and benefit sharing mechanisms and denomination of origin.
 In Europe, buyers are now required by law to comply with the Nagoya Protocol which sets out rules on Access and Benefit Sharing.